 This is how you start to research your keywords.

 And you can already see I now have over 30 ideas for my next posts list.
 The key is to choose a root keyword that is relevant to your niche so you have a starting point.

 Let me give you another quick example just so I can show you how easy this keyword research is.
-I have an android phone (the Samsung Nexus, not too bad!), so I am going to do the exact same thing here.

 I have a great, Google-ranking keywords.
 But wait, I’m just getting warmed up!